Investment Management - Accounting Resources for ASC 946

 In addition to these courses specific to the investment management industry, we offer additional courses on various U.S. GAAP and IFRS topics, some of which may apply to funds from time to time.

-Accounting Resources
+Accounting resources

-We have written several blogs on a variety of topics frequently encountered by the investment management industry, which are listed below.
+In addition, we have written several blogs on a variety of topics frequently encountered by the investment management industry, which are listed below.
 Click on the links to view the full blog post.

 Accounting for Investment Companies under ASC 946: An Overview

-It’s Not Always Easy to Look Through a Fund-of-Funds
+It’s Not Always Easy to Look Through a Fund of Funds

 Preparing a Schedule of Investments for a fund-of-funds requires extra considerations, including whether the fund-of-funds needs to “look-through” its investee funds at the individual investments they hold.
 This blog addresses this unique requirement under ASC 946.